-The first published collection of my writings will be titled “Impossible is an Illusion.”
-This work will contain 52 of my best essays and will be printed by Ravenswood Publishing.
+The first published collection of my motivational writings will be titled “Impossible is an Illusion.”
+This work will contain more than 40 of my best essays and will be published by Ravenswood Publishing.
 This book of inspiration will be available beginning May 20, 2017.

 The title for the book comes from the following essay.

 Impossible is an Illusion